Preparing For Disaster

 When determining your emergency needs, plan for the long haul.
 In any major disaster scenario, it may take 72 hours or more for emergency personnel to reach you.
 Emergency preparedness kits should contain the essentials your family needs to survive during a disaster.
 Having two is ideal; a multi-purpose kit that with provisions for more activities for the home, and a transportable slimmed down kit with bare necessities for survival when on the go.
 Any preparations should be accompanied by an emergency plan.
 Know where your family is and how to keep in contact in the event of a disaster.
 Most of all keep informed.
 Find out what disasters you may be affected by and plan accordingly.
 Determine and manage your emergency needs as required.

 When preparing a disaster preparedness kit, first plan for the essentials for survival.
 Think practical first, and think comfortable second.
 All essential needs should be able to fit in a 5 gallon bucket.
 Absolute necessities include food, water, and warmth.
 Foodstuffs should be high energy non-perishables and kept in sealed air-tight containers.
 Made-ready meals and canned goods are excellent choices for emergency food sources.
 It is safe to ration, the body can be maintained on half of your average caloric intake during an emergency.
-Provisions should include enough food supplies to last three days for each family member. more...
+Provisions should include enough food supplies to last seven days for each family member. more...

 Have a Plan